ryantd42/NY-Legislative-Git/2023/A1280A-2023/bill.md

- Introduced  by  M.  of  A.  RIVERA,  BURKE,  BURGOS,  CARROLL,  CRUZ, DE LOS SANTOS, DINOWITZ, EPSTEIN, FAHY, GONZALEZ-ROJAS, McMAHON, OTIS, RAJKUMAR, FORREST, SIMON -- read once and referred to the Committee on Transportation
+ Introduced  by  M.  of  A.  RIVERA,  BURKE,  BURGOS,  CARROLL,  CRUZ, DE LOS SANTOS, DINOWITZ, EPSTEIN, FAHY, GONZALEZ-ROJAS, McMAHON, OTIS, RAJKUMAR, FORREST, SIMON, ARDILA, BURDICK, CUNNINGHAM, MAMDANI,  HEVE- SI,  KELLES, SHIMSKY, SIMONE, McDONALD, CLARK, SHRESTHA, THIELE, LUNS- FORD, WALLACE, COLTON, L. ROSENTHAL, RAGA, SEPTIMO,  JACOBSON,  STERN, STECK,  ANDERSON,  KIM,  GLICK,  GUNTHER,  SANTABARBARA,  BARRETT, SEAWRIGHT, RA, ZINERMAN, WEPRIN, SOLAGES, HUNTER, CONRAD, REYES, WOER- NER, TAYLOR,  SAYEGH,  EACHUS,  LAVINE,  PAULIN,  BENEDETTO,  PRETLOW, NOVAKHOV,  K. BROWN,  SLATER,  SILLITTI,  TAPIA, JONES, STIRPE, BORES, MEEKS, LUPARDO, ZACCARO, LEE, AUBRY, BRONSON, DAVILA, DAVILA, JACKSON, LEVENBERG, WILLIAMS,  BENDETT,  ALVAREZ,  DARLING  --  read  once  and referred  to  the  Committee  on  Transportation -- recommitted to the Committee on Transportation in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

  AN  ACT to amend the highway law, in relation to enabling safe access to public roads for all users by utilizing complete street design princi- ples

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision (a) of section 331 of the highway law, as added by chapter 398 of the laws of 2011, is amended to read as follows:
-  (a) For all state, county and local transportation projects  that  are undertaken  by  the department or receive both federal and state funding and are subject to department of transportation oversight,  the  depart- ment  or  agency with jurisdiction over such projects shall consider the convenient access and mobility on the road network by all users  of  all ages, including motorists, pedestrians, bicyclists, and public transpor- tation  users  through the use of complete street design features in the planning, design, construction, reconstruction and rehabilitation,  [but not  including  resurfacing,  maintenance, or pavement recycling of such projects]  RESURFACING,  MAINTENANCE  AND  PAVEMENT  RECYCLING  OF  SUCH PROJECTS.
+  (a)  For  all state, county and local transportation projects that are undertaken by the department or receive both federal and  state  funding and  are  subject to department of transportation oversight, the depart- ment or agency with jurisdiction over such projects shall  consider  the convenient  access  and mobility on the road network by all users of all ages, including motorists, pedestrians, bicyclists, and public transpor- tation users through the use of complete street design features  (I)  in the  planning, design, construction, reconstruction and rehabilitation[, but not including resurfacing, maintenance, or  pavement  recycling]  of

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01687-02-4
+ A. 1280--A  2

+ such  projects;  AND  (II)  IN THE RESURFACING, MAINTENANCE AND PAVEMENT RECYCLING OF SUCH PROJECTS IF THE  SERVICE  LIFE  OF  SUCH  RESURFACING, MAINTENANCE OR PAVEMENT RECYCLING PROJECT IS AT LEAST TEN YEARS.
   §  2.
 Paragraph (iii) of subdivision (c) of section 331 of the highway law, as added by chapter 398 of the laws of 2011, is amended to read  as
  follows: